-The internet is a wonderful way to promote your work to a much wider audience however poorly written posts can give readers a bad impression of your work.
-We want this blog to reflect the high standard of scholarly work undertaken by people associated with the Department of Archaeology and we also want to ensure that it adheres to the highest ethical standards.
+The internet is a wonderful way to promote your work to a much wider audience however poorly written posts can give readers a bad impression of your work, you better eplain this in some other ways, for example essay https://prime-essay.net/ We want this blog to reflect the high standard of scholarly work undertaken by people associated with the Department of Archaeology and we also want to ensure that it adheres to the highest ethical standards.
 To help ensure high academic and ethical standards we have developed the following editorial guidelines.
 Please ensure you read these before posting your first blog post.

 Please note that all blog posts need to be approved by an Editor before they will go live on the web.